CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### VXLAN VTEP IP Advertisement into BGP and VNI Into EVPN

-As VXLAN tunnels created using local loopback addresses (and `clag vxlan-anycast-ip` with MLAG), all the VTEP IPs must be reachable over the undelaying IP fabric.
+As VXLAN tunnels created using local loopback addresses (and `clag vxlan-anycast-ip` with MLAG), all the VTEP IPs must be reachable over the underlaying IP fabric.
 For that, BGP must advertise the local loopbacks and anycast-ip addresses into BGP IPv4 (default) address-family.

 For the EVPN control-plane to know which VXLAN VNI belongs to which VTEP, the VNIs previously mapped to VXLAN interfaces (interfaces which also mapped to a VLAN) must be advertised in EVPN address-family.
 This is done using `advertise-all-vni` command under EVPN.